Replicability is Asymptotically Free in Multi-armed Bandits: General Bound of the Probability of Nonreplication

 Each phase $p$ is associated with good event $\mG_p(\mH_p)$, which is a binary function of $\mH_p$.
 Each phase $p$ is associated with a set of \textit{decision variables} $\dec_{p}$.
 Decision variables take discrete values and are functions of $\mH_p$.
 Moreover, the sequence of draws on the next phase $\{I_{T_p+1},I_{T_p+2},\dots,I_{T_{p+1}}\}$ is uniquely determined by the decision variables $\dec_1,\dec_2,\dots,\dec_p$. \end{definition} Intuitively speaking, the good events correspond to the concentration of statistics with its probability we can bound with concentration inequalities (by Lemma~\ref{lem_subg_concentration}).
 The set of decision variables uniquely determines the sequence of draws.
 Note that each phase can be associated with more than one decision variable.
 To obtain intuition, we consider the following example. \begin{example}{\rm (A replicable elimination algorithm, Alg 2. in \cite{esfandiari2023replicable})} At the end of each phase, the algorithm obtains an empirical estimate of $\mu_i$ for each arm.
 It tries to eliminate suboptimal arm $i$, and the corresponding decision variable is

 where $\mathrm{UCB}_i(p), \mathrm{LCB}_i(p)$ are the (randomized) upper/lower confidence bounds of the arm $i$ at phase $p$.
 The set of decision variables at phase $p$ is $d_p = (d_{p,i})_i$.
 Here, $\Ind[\mE]$ is $1$ if event $\mE$ holds or $0$ otherwise.
-Under good events, by randomizing the confidence bounds with $U_p$, it bounds the probability of nonreplication of each decision variable. \end{example}

-In the following, we defined the nonreplication probability for each component. \begin{definition}{\rm (Probability of bad event)} Let $ \rho^G_p = \Prob_{U, \mD}\left[\mG_p^c\right], $ where $\mG_p^c$ is a complement event of $\mG_p$. \end{definition} \begin{definition}{\rm (nonreplication probability of a decision variable)} Let $\dec_{p,i}$ be the $i$-th decision variable at phase $p$.
+Under good events, by randomizing the confidence bounds with $U_p$, it bounds the probability of nonreplication of each decision variable. \end{example} In the following, we define the nonreplication probability for each component. \begin{definition}{\rm (Probability of bad event)} Let $\mG = \bigcap_p \mG_p$ be the global good event and $ \rho^G = \Prob_{U, \mD}\left[\mG^c\right] $ be the probability of the complement event $\mG^c$. \end{definition} \begin{definition}{\rm (Nonreplication probability of a decision variable)} Let $\dec_{p,i}$ be the $i$-th decision variable at phase $p$.
 Its nonreplication probability $\rho^{(p,i)}$ is defined as

-where we use superscripts $(1)$ and $(2)$ for the corresponding variables on the two datasets $\mD^{(1)},\mD^{(2)}$. \end{definition}
+where we use superscripts $(1)$ and $(2)$ for the corresponding variables on the two datasets $\mD^{(1)},\mD^{(2)}$. \end{definition} \begin{thm}{\rm (Replicability of an algorithm)} An algorithm that involves phases (Definition \ref{def_phases}) is $\rho$-replicable with